BreathOfTheDragon/HuTCH-Human-Teachable-Concept-Highlighter-for-Post-hoc-Visual-Explanations/README.md

 * **Input**: `CommonNamesRaw/{taxon}.txt`
 * **Output**: `CommonNamesFiltered/{taxon}_filtered.txt`

+Note: This gives a long list of bee and wasp names to work with.
+We then manually keep the ones we are interested in, and discard the ones we are not.

 ---
 ### `2_GetColoradoCommonNamesFilteredObservations.py`
 * **Purpose**: Downloads observation metadata (e.g., photo URLs) as JSON files from the iNaturalist API for the filtered species.